Chains (play)

 Chains was produced for television by ITV as Ticket for Tomorrow in November 1959.

 In 2007, the Orange Tree Theatre which specializes in rediscovering long-forgotten classics revived Chains.
 The cast included Justin Avoth (Charley), Amy Noble (Lily), Ashley George (Fred) and Octavia Walters (Maggie).
 It was directed by Auriol Smith.
 Chains played to packed houses and received praise from theatre critics for its minutely-observed realism, for its focus on a little-discussed segment of society, and also for its relationship to the concerns of its present audience.

 In 2022 Mint Theater Company produced Chains as the second full production in their "Meet Miss Baker" series which aims to reintroduce Elizabeth Baker to "bring new attention to this long forgotten, much deserving author."
-Wall Street Journal critic, Charles Isherwood, praised the production and play as "a gleaming gem, both engrossing and supremely well-acted.
+Directed by Jenn Thompson, the cast included Jeremy Beck, Kyle Cameron, Anthony Cochrane, Christopher Gerson, Olivia Gilliatt, Jeff Gurner, Laakan McHardy, Andrea Morales, Ned Noyes, Brian Owen, Elisabeth S. Rodgers, Claire Saunders, Peterson Townsend, Amelia White, and Avery Whitted.
+The Mint's production received critical acclaim, and currently holds a score of 84% of the review aggregator website Show-Score, based on 103 reviews.
+Charles Isherwood of The Wall Street Journal praised the production as "a gleaming gem, both engrossing and supremely well-acted.
 What’s more, this 1909 drama about restlessness affecting middle-class men—and women—in Edwardian England proves to have a timely edge."